Beta decay: Description

-β+ decay also results in nuclear transmutation, with the resulting element having an atomic number that is decreased by one.
+β+ decay also results in nuclear transmutation, with the daughter element having an atomic number that is decreased by one.

 The beta spectrum, or distribution of energy values for the beta particles, is continuous.
 The total energy of the decay process is divided between the electron, the antineutrino, and the recoiling nuclide.
 In the figure to the right, an example of an electron with 0.40 MeV energy from the beta decay of 210Bi is shown.
 In this example, the total decay energy is 1.16 MeV, so the antineutrino has the remaining energy: 1.16 MeV − 0.40 MeV = 0.76 MeV.
 An electron at the far right of the curve would have the maximum possible kinetic energy, leaving the energy of the neutrino to be only its small rest mass.

 History

 Discovery and initial characterization

-Radioactivity was discovered in 1896 by Henri Becquerel in uranium, and subsequently observed by Marie and Pierre Curie in thorium and in the new elements polonium and radium.
+Radioactivity was discovered in 1896 by Henri Becquerel in uranium, and subsequently observed by Marie and Pierre Curie in thorium and in the newly discovered elements polonium and radium.
 In 1899, Ernest Rutherford separated radioactive emissions into two types: alpha and beta (now beta minus), based on penetration of objects and ability to cause ionization.
 Alpha rays could be stopped by thin sheets of paper or aluminium, whereas beta rays could penetrate several millimetres of aluminium.
 In 1900, Paul Villard identified a still more penetrating type of radiation, which Rutherford identified as a fundamentally new type in 1903 and termed gamma rays.
 Alpha, beta, and gamma are the first three letters of the Greek alphabet.

 In 1900, Becquerel measured the mass-to-charge ratio (m/e) for beta particles by the method of J.J.
 Thomson used to study cathode rays and identify the electron.
 He found that m/e for a beta particle is the same as for Thomson's electron, and therefore suggested that the beta particle is in fact an electron.